 Pumpkin season made it easy to repeat the orange and yellow a little more.

-I know a lot of people are already in ‘christmas decorating’ mode where I live but Thanksgiving for my American friends is still coming so I’m sneaking in an autumn post a little late!
+I know a lot of people are already in ‘christmas decorating’ mode where I live but Thanksgiving for my American friends is still on its way so I’m sneaking in an autumn post a little late!

 Have a lovely weekend!